densh/densh.github.com/quasiquotes.md

     scala> val tree = q"i am { a quasiquote }"
     tree: universe.Tree = i.am(a.quasiquote)

 Every time you wrap a snippet of code into `q"..."` quotation it would become a tree that represents given snippet.
 As you might have already noticed quotation syntax is in just another usage of extensible string interpolation introduced in 2.10.
+Although they look like strings they operate on syntactic trees under the hood.

 The same syntax can be used to match trees as patterns:

     scala> println(tree match { case q"i am { a quasiquote }" => "it worked!" })
     it worked!

-Whenever you match a tree with a quasiquote it would match whenever a structure of given tree is equivalent to the one you\'ve provided as a pattern.
+Whenever you match a tree with a quasiquote it would match whenever a *structure* of given tree is equivalent to the one you\'ve provided as a pattern.
+You can check for structural equality manually with the help of `equalsStructure` method:

+    scala> println(q"foo + bar" equalsStructure q"foo.+(bar)")
+    true

-You can also put things into quasiotation with the help of `$`:
+You can also put things into quasiquotation with the help of `$`:

     scala> val aquasiquote = q"a quasiquote"
     aquasiquote: universe.Select = a.quasiquote